dougdaly/Generative-AI/README.md

 pip install -r requirements.txt
 ```

 Open the notebooks in Jupyter or VS Code.
-Use `docs/demo_index.md` to choose a starting point.
+Use the project and lesson indexes to choose a starting point.

 ## Repository notes

-- Sample outputs and generated artifacts are included where useful for review.
+* Keep examples reproducible where practical.
+* Include sample outputs when they help reviewers understand the workflow.
-- Do not commit large model checkpoints, private data, secrets, or licensed datasets.
+* Do not commit large model checkpoints, private data, secrets, or licensed datasets.
+* Use `projects/` for end-to-end systems and `lessons/` for concept-focused teaching examples.
-- This repository is curated as a public portfolio; open an issue or pull request for proposed additions.
+* This repository is curated as a public portfolio and teaching resource.

 ## License

 MIT.
 See the `LICENSE` file.